xmos/lib_spi/doc/rst/lib_spi.rst

 The SPI wires need to be connected to the xCORE device as shown in :numref:`spi_master_xcore_connect`.
-The signals can be connected to any one bit ports on the device provide they do not overlap any other used ports and are all on the same tile.
+The signals can be connected to any one bit ports, with the exception of slave select which may be any width port.
+All ports must be on the same tile.

 .. _spi_master_xcore_connect: